Consumer Medicine Information

 How long to use it for

-Normally treatment is continued for at least 2 days after the eye appears normal.
+Normally treatment is continued for at least 2 days after the eye appears to be back

 If you forget to use it

 If it is almost time to administer your next dose, skip the missed dose and use your

 Otherwise, use it as soon as you remember and then go back to using your medicine

 Do not administer a double dose to make up for missed doses.

 This may increase the chance of you experiencing side effects.

 If you have trouble remembering to use your medicine, ask your pharmacist for some